 During 2010, we performed a comprehensive review of our real estate requirements in New York in connection with our workforce reductions that commenced in 2008.
 As a result, during 2010 we decided to sub-lease over 380,000 square feet in New York (approximately half of which has occurred) and largely consolidate our New York-based employees into two office locations from three.
 We recorded pre-tax real estate charges of \$101.7 million in 2010 that reflected the net present value of the difference between the amount of our on-going contractual operating lease obligations for this space and our estimate of current market rental rates (\$76.2 million), as well as the write-off of leasehold improvements, furniture and equipment related to this space (\$25.5 million).
-We periodically review our assumptions and estimates used in recording this charge.
-During the first six months of 2011, no adjustments were made to the real estate liability.
+We periodically review the assumptions and estimates we used in recording these charges.
+During the first nine months of 2011 (all in the third quarter), we reduced our real estate liability by \$3.8 million as a result of changes in our estimates.
 The following table summarizes the activity in the liability account relating to this charge for the following periods: